faruk-guler/Linera/README.md

 ## How to Run

+*Ignore the virus warning.
+Warning about uncertified/unsigned applications.

 1. Double-click `Linera.exe`.
 2. The **Linera Server Manager** will open and automatically detect your best network IP.
 3. Click **Browse...** to select the folder you want to share.